timothyhaminjo/Explainable-ICD9-Depression-Detection/README.md

 ## Model Performance

 Model performance was evaluated using standard classification metrics.
-AUROC: 0.87, F1 Score: 0.79
+AUROC: 0.87, Accuracy: 0.79, Precision: 0.76, Recall: 0.83, and F1 Score: 0.79

 # Streamlit Demo
 A Streamlit web application was developed to make the model interactive.